PensionBee/ddd-workshop/README.md

 ### Part 1: Creating a Post

-For now, let's only focus on success outcomes to get used to the general pattern, i.e. assume `Post Created` is the only possible outcome.
+For now, let's only focus on success events to get used to the general pattern, i.e. assume `Post Created` is the only possible event.

 In **src/contexts/posts/core/commands/createPost.handler.ts**: